nicolas-miari/Cocoa-Custom-About-Window/README.md

 This project demonstrates how to use a custom window controller and present that instead.
 It reads from `Info.plist` all the same keys that the default _About..._ window shows.
-But in contrast with the default windwo,because you have access to the window controller's source code, you can customize its appearance, add extra labels, etc. In this demo, I have change the appearance of the window to "Vibrant Dark", much like e.g., the [Pixelmator](http://www.pixelmator.com) app.
+But in contrast with the default windwo,because you have access to the window controller's source code, you can customize its appearance, add extra labels, etc. In this demo, I have changed the appearance of the window to "Vibrant Dark", much like e.g., the [Pixelmator](http://www.pixelmator.com) app.